Table of Contents

 - API Devlan 18 mH inductor (digikey part number DN7452-ND).
 Note: This part is pretty difficult to get.

-4. Working with Chaos: Building the circuit (A Cook Book Approach)
+4. Working with Chaos: Building the circuit

 Return to Table of Contents